alexrockhill/pd-parser/docsrc/generated/cli.rst

 --zscore ZSCORE		How many standard deviations larger than the baseline the photodiode event is.
 Decrease if too many events are being found and increase if too few.
 Use `find_pd_params` to determine if unsure.

---min_i MIN_I		The minimum number of samples to qualify as a pd event.
-Increase for fewer false-positives, decrease if your photodiode is on for fewer samples.
+--max_flip_i MAX_FLIP_I		The maximum number of samples the photodiode event takes to transition.
+Increase if the transitions are not being found, decrease for fewer false positives.

 --baseline BASELINE		How much relative to the max_lento use to idenify the time before the photodiode event.
 Probably don't change but increasing will reduce false-positives and decreasing will reduce false-negatives.